-In a black and white image, bordered in a simple silver frame on my piano, she is seated behind the wheel of a classic roadster.
-Coyly sporting a riding cap, cream-colored driving gloves, and her trademark smile is a woman who not only taught me arpeggios, flats and sharps, but about life, its remarkable coincidences and values that we should hold dear.
+In a black and white image, bordered by a simple silver frame on my piano, she is seated behind the wheel of a classic roadster.
+Coyly sporting a riding cap, cream-colored driving gloves, and her trademark smile is a woman who not only taught me about arpeggios, flats, and sharps, but also about life, its remarkable coincidences, and values that we should hold dear.

-During that first springtime lesson, Mrs. Blonek introduced me to the Middle C. Under her aquamarine-blue gaze, as well as the watchful eyes of ceramic busts of Mozart, Brahms and Chopin – masters whom Mrs. Blonek would later playfully refer to as ‘her men’ – I tentatively learned how to navigate my fingers through a shiny sea of black and white.
+During my first springtime lesson, Mrs. Blonek introduced me to the Middle C. Under her aquamarine-blue gaze, as well as the watchful eyes of ceramic busts of Mozart, Brahms, and Chopin — masters whom Mrs. Blonek would later playfully refer to as “her men” — I tentatively learned how to navigate my fingers through a shiny sea of black and white.

 Over time, we bid farewell to Old McDonald and greeted such classics as Chopin’s Minute Waltz, Mozart’s Fantasie in D Minor, and Diabelli duets.
 Though classical music was what she held most dear, Mrs. Blonek also introduced me to jazz as well as ragtime master Scott Joplin’s lively Entertainer.

 Erna and her husband had led privileged lives in Prague and Dr. Blonek was a well-respected radiologist.
-Among his patient list was Masaryk, Czechoslovakia’s first president.
+Among his patient list was Czechoslovakia’s first president, Masaryk.
 Erna told us tales of an increasingly frightening climate brewing for Prague’s Jewish residents in the 1930s.
-At one point, she and her husband snuck down to a bank to withdraw funds; there were also tales of safeguarding her husband’s golden coins, which are traditionally immersed in a newborn baby’s bath water.
+At one point, she and her husband snuck down to a bank to withdraw funds.
+There were also tales of safeguarding her husband’s golden coins, which are traditionally immersed in a newborn baby’s bath water.
 The Bloneks also watched from their home’s balcony as Hitler marched into Prague.
 Erna had remarked how he was a foolish man, but František noted that he was also very smart.

-The Blonek couple, unlike many of Erna’s Beck relatives, were lucky to have escaped Czechoslovakia in the late 1930s.
+The Blonek couple, unlike many of Erna’s relatives (Beck was her maiden name), were fortunate to have escaped Czechoslovakia in the late 1930s.
 With their social and financial connections, they attained safe passage to the United States by offering up their fashionable Graham Paige automobile to a Gestapo officer.
-The necessary paperwork – their tickets to a new life and rather an assurance of life itself – were covertly placed underneath a dinner plate in a Prague restaurant.
-Erna said that when she and František arrived in America, she corresponded with her family for a time.
+The necessary paperwork — their tickets to a new life and rather an assurance of life itself — were covertly placed underneath a dinner plate in a Prague restaurant.
+Erna said that when she and František arrived in the United States, she corresponded with her family for a time.
 In letters they remarked, “Everything is fine here… It wasn’t necessary for you to have left.”

 As I entered high school, I left behind my weekly piano lessons.
 Mrs. Blonek had expressed dissatisfaction that in pursuing other activities such as tennis, I wasn’t devoting as much time to the piano.
 A stubborn sophomore, I decided to quit.
 Years of silence followed.